-GPs are tasked with helping patients with bodily or physical illnesses, mental health and alcohol/substance abuse.
-This means that your GP is responsible for your total health situation when you are examined, treated and followed up.
-A GP will often have a good overview of an individual’s health and life situation; a GP can also be a good conversation partner and is experienced in meeting people who have problems.
+General Practicioners (GPs) are tasked with helping patients with bodily or physical illnesses, as well as mental health and alcohol/substance abuse issues.
+This means that your GP is responsible for all aspects of your health and well-being when you are examined, treated and followed up.
+A GP will often have a good overview of a patient’s health and life situation, can be a good listener and is experienced in dealing with people who have problems.

-A GP can be a good conversation partner and is experienced in meeting people who have problems
+A GP can be a good listener and has experience in dealing with people who have problems.

-Your GP has a duty of confidentiality and is therefore not allowed to share any information about you with others without your consent, or if there is a risk to life and health.
-Your GP can offer an interpreter, when necessary.
+Your GP has a duty of confidentiality.
+They are not allowed to share any information about you with others without your consent, or if there is an immediate risk of someone being harmed.
+Your GP can provide an interpreter when necessary.

-Your GP can also refer you to the specialist health service if necessary, or notify you about other agencies that offer help and that do not require a referral – such as a Family counselling office, Alternative to Violence etc. Your GP is also responsible for coordinating, examining and following up on you when you receive help from the specialist health service etc.
+Your GP can also refer you to specialist health services if necessary, or inform about other agencies that offer help and that do not require a referral – such as family welfare offices, the Norwegian Alternative to Violence centres etc. Your GP is also responsible for coordinating, assessing and following you up when you receive help from specialist health services or other types of service.

-The general practitioner scheme is part of the public health service and you pay an ordinary user fee.
+The general practitioner scheme is part of the public health service and you only pay a statutory, small contribution to the cost.

 On helsenorge.no you can find more information about your GP.